Mercedes W140: The Last Heirloom Luxury Car

 Schrempp giving the keys to the kingdom away

-For enthusiasts, the W140 became the martyr of this transformation.
-It was the last car developed entirely under Bruno Sacco’s design oversight.
-The last flagship before product clinics began shaping every line and curve.
-The last car whose switchgear, insulation, and wiring were designed not to a budget, but to a standard.
+For enthusiasts, the W140 became the martyr in this story.
+It was the last Mercedes developed entirely under Bruno Sacco’s watch.
+The last flagship before clinics, spreadsheets, and product planners began disciplining every line and surface.
+The last one whose wiring, insulation, and switchgear still seemed designed to a standard instead of a target cost.

 The W220’s interior, usually a sea of plastic, looks somewhat better in all-leather S600 form